ZakMorrison2024/Network_Security_System-NSS-/README.md

 - I plan on implementing this on a Raspberry Pi next to my hub 🙂

 ## Installation:
-There is a small script at the first run that will install these packages automatically:

 ### Required packages:
 - 'flask',  # Flask framework